Yemen crisis

 How is the crisis affecting children?

-Thousands of children have been killed or maimed since the beginning of the conflict, and thousands more have been recruited into the fighting.
 The ongoing humanitarian crisis has increased the vulnerability of children and women to exploitation, violence and abuse, child labour, killing and maiming, recruitment and use of children by parties to the conflict as combatants and in various support roles, domestic and gender-based violence, child marriage and psychosocial distress.
-More than 8.8 million children need protection services.

 What is UNICEF doing to help children in Yemen?

+UNICEF is on the ground to save children’s lives, to help them cope with the impact of conflict, and to help them to recover and resume their childhoods.
 Conflict and violence have pushed more families into poverty and deprivation.
 UNICEF is helping treat severe acute malnutrition in children by providing essential therapeutic food and medical supplies.

 Children are also being helped with victim assistance and education on mines and explosive remnants of war.
 Meanwhile, UNICEF and partners are rehabilitating damaged schools and establishing safe learning spaces.